 Who regulates horse racing in Texas?

 The Texas Racing Commission.
 It oversees all four horse racing venues in the state and approves all race dates.
+However, the Horseracing Integrity and Safety Authority, a newly-minted federal regulator, has provided a check on the TRC leading to a regulatory standoff.

 What is the gambling age at Texas horse tracks?